Comparison

 The choice between Lived and StoryWorth often comes down to two questions.

 Do you want to be part of the experience?
-StoryWorth is something you give.
+StoryWorth is something you give and then wait for.
 Lived is something you do together.
 With Lived, you are in the room.
 You hear the stories as they are told.
 You share that afternoon.
 For many families, that shared experience is as meaningful as the film itself.

 Both Lived and StoryWorth are thoughtful ways to celebrate someone's life and stories.

-If your person loves writing and you want a physical book, StoryWorth is excellent.
-If your person loves talking and you want a cinematic film you can watch together, Lived is made for that moment.
+If your parent loves writing and you want a printed book, StoryWorth is excellent.
+If your parent loves talking and you want a cinematic film you can watch together, Lived is made for that moment.

 Give someone you love the chance to share theirs.